 Despite clinical recommendations supporting screening for developmental and behavioral issues in primary care, there is limited understanding of the best ways to implement these practices using health information technology (HIT).
 In addition, screening must be supported by strong systems for electronic referral and feedback between primary care clinics and community-level service providers, such as Early Intervention and behavioral health.

-This project builds upon our work demonstrating the importance of connecting children and families through the continuum of screening to referral for early intervention and behavioral health services.
-Results of this project are being shared locally and nationally to provide guidance to other health systems to improve their pathways for identifying and referring children and families to services.
-The team has also focused on identifying mechanism to finance these enhanced primary care services, working regionally and nationally to determine the financing mechanisms that will support their growth in primary care practices as screening requirements have increased in recent years.
+This project expanded PolicyLab’s body of work demonstrating the importance of connecting children and families through the continuum of screening to referral for Early Intervention and behavioral health services.
+We continue to share results of this project locally and nationally, providing guidance to other health systems on how to improve their pathways for identifying and referring children and families to services.
+The team also focused on identifying mechanisms to finance these enhanced primary care services, working regionally and nationally to determine how to support growth in primary care practices as screening requirements have increased in recent years.
 Finally, researchers have used the screening results collected from this work in various studies exploring the best ways to identify children at risk for developmental delays, autism and adolescent depression and how to improve the referral pathways to Early Intervention and behavioral health services.